uccser/cs-unplugged/docs/source/author/topics.rst

 - **Referenced In:** ``topic/content/<launguage>/structure.yaml``

-- **Purpose:** This file defines the attributes of a specific topic, including connected unit plan, programming exercise, and curriculum integration configuration files.
+- **Purpose:** This file defines the attributes of a specific topic, including connected unit plan, programming challenge, and curriculum integration configuration files.

 - **Required Fields:**